timrobertsusa/CS-U20-DotNet5/README.md

 Codespaces Starter using a .devcontainer file with an image tag vs. a docker build process

-Currently it is a .NET3.1 on Ubuntu 18/Bionic
+Currently it is a sdk .NET5 RC1 Ubuntu 20 -focal